globalgov/messydates/README.md

 ## Why this package?

 Existing packages for working with dates in R expect them to be *tidy*.
-That is, they should be in or coercible to the standard ISO format `yyyy-mm-dd`.
+That is, they should be in or coercible to the standard `yyyy-mm-dd` format.

 But dates are often ***messy***.
 Sometimes we only know the year when something happened, leaving other components of the date, such as the